mramz55555/calculator/README.md

 * separator (for multi var functions) : ,

-* arithmetic operators : +,-,/,*,^,
+* arithmetic operators : +,-,/,*,^

 * functions : log,tan,cot,cos,sin,sqrt,exp,max,min,ln,mod,! (factorial), abs

-It uses stack to convret the expression to potfix and then evaluate it.
+It uses stack to convert the expression to potfix and then evaluate it.